aniketsrinivasan/unleash-prediction/README.md

 * Modified methods in TimeSeries and functions in dataset_utils to work with LSTMs.
 * Ran initial training and testing with TorchLSTM_v1 (needs significant improvement).

+Update (20/06/2024):
+* Completed an initial TorchLSTM_v1 model which works well (trained and debugged).
+* Solved LSTM problem where the model converged to the TimeSeries mean during training.
+* Modified methods in TimeSeries to work with LSTMs.
+* Began implementation of TorchLSTM_v1 into ModelTester testing framework.

 # How to Use:
 To be implemented.